Brightspace/frau-sass-importer/README.md

 ### Code Style

-This repository is configured with [EditorConfig](http://editorconfig.org) and [eslint](http://eslint.org/) rules and contributions should make use of them.
+This repository is configured with [EditorConfig](http://editorconfig.org) rules and contributions should make use of them.